loulct/loulct.github.io/README.md

 # TODO
 - make responsive (dont use viewport) (text and images)
-- make responsive for phone
+- phone version
 - add anchor link to compagnies/schools
 - change 3D camera path
-- make 3D animation loop
+- make 3D animation loop (fix white background?)
+- language choice with JS (add dropdown menu with flags and look for -en or -fr at end of div class and disable/enable?)

 # run localhost for tests
 npm run dev